nuthanm/Infoaboutentityframework/README.md

 3. Using the Migrations script, we generate the database and objects along with migration versions
    - Install Nuget Package: Microsoft.EntityFrameworkCore.Tools, this is for migration
    - Run using .bat file or using Package Manager Console
-     - First thing, we should select the project where DB Context file resides
+     - First thing, we should select the project where the DB Context file resides
      - _**Commands to run**_
      - > **get-help entityframework** => gives what leverages we do with this entity-framework
      - > **add-migration <NameOftheMigration>** Ex: add-migration InitialMigration